llrs/GSEAdv/README.md

 How does it work?
 =================

-It is simple, load the package and learn about your data!
+It is simple, load the package and learn from your data!

 ``` r
 # Load some data